ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

   The NSX edge is not deployed for instances that are private only.
   {:note}

-* If you installed the Veeam on {{site.data.keyword.cloud_notm}} service, the NSX Manager is configured to do a daily backup of the NSX configurations.
-For more information, see [Considerations when installing Veeam on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-veeam_considerations#considerations-when-you-install-veeam-on-ibm-cloud).
+* If you installed the Veeam service, the NSX Manager is configured to do a daily backup of the NSX configurations.
+For more information, see [Considerations when you install Veeam](/docs/services/vmwaresolutions/services?topic=vmware-solutions-veeam_considerations#considerations-when-you-install-veeam-on-ibm-cloud).

 ## Procedure to configure the networking settings for your VMs
 {: #vc_esg_config-procedure-config-networking}